Babylonian astronomy: Aurorae

 A team of scientists at the University of Tsukuba studied Assyrian cuneiform tablets, reporting unusual red skies which might be aurorae incidents, caused by geomagnetic storms between 680 and 650 BC.

 Neo-Babylonian astronomy

 Neo-Babylonian astronomy refers to the astronomy developed by Chaldean astronomers during the Neo-Babylonian, Achaemenid, Seleucid, and Parthian periods of Mesopotamian history.
-A significant increase in the quality and frequency of Babylonian observations appeared during the reign of Nabonassar (747–734 BC).
-The systematic records of ominous phenomena in Babylonian astronomical diaries that began at this time allowed for the discovery of a repeating 18-year Saros cycle of lunar eclipses, for example.
-The Greco-Egyptian astronomer Ptolemy later used Nabonassar's reign to fix the beginning of an era, since he felt that the earliest usable observations began at this time.
+The systematic records in Babylonian astronomical diaries allowed for the observation of a repeating 18-year Saros cycle of lunar eclipses.

-The last stages in the development of Babylonian astronomy took place during the time of the Seleucid Empire (323–60 BC).
-In the 3rd century BC, astronomers began to use "goal-year texts" to predict the motions of the planets.
-These texts compiled records of past observations to find repeating occurrences of ominous phenomena for each planet.
-About the same time, or shortly afterwards, astronomers created mathematical models that allowed them to predict these phenomena directly, without consulting records.